Tatneft

 Tatneft holds most of the exploration and production licenses and produces substantially all its crude oil in Tatarstan.
-Out of approximately 581.5 thousand barrels of oil produced daily 35.5% (206.7 thousand barrels per day) is refined at Tatneft's TANECO refinery (as of 31 December 2019).
+Out of approximately 581.5 thousand barrels of oil produced daily, 35.5% (206.7 thousand barrels per day) is refined at Tatneft's TANECO refinery (as of 31 December 2019).

-Tatneft is also involved in treatment and refining of associated petroleum gas, petrochemicals', mainly tires, production and marketing, manufacturing of equipment, engineering, procurement, and construction services for oil, gas and petrochemical projects and, from the fourth quarter of 2016 upon obtaining control over Bank ZENIT, in banking activities.
+Tatneft is also involved in the treatment and refining of associated petroleum gas, petrochemicals, mainly tires, production and marketing, manufacturing of equipment, engineering, procurement, and construction services for oil, gas, and petrochemical projects, and, from the fourth quarter of 2016, upon obtaining control over Bank ZENIT, in banking activities.

 History

 Tatneft was created by the Decree of the Council of Ministers of the USSR in April 1950 as a production association under the Ministry of Oil Industry of the USSR by uniting several drilling and derrick maintenance crews operating in Tatarstan.

-Upon its establishment Tatneft commenced the production from various crude oil fields in Tatarstan, most notably the Romashkino (Romashkinskoye) unique super-giant field discovered in 1948.
-By 1956 Tatneft became the largest crude oil producer in the USSR.
+Upon its establishment, Tatneft commenced the production from various crude oil fields in Tatarstan, most notably the Romashkino (Romashkinskoye) unique super-giant field discovered in 1948.
+By 1956, Tatneft became the largest crude oil producer in the USSR.
 In 1971 Tatneft extracted the 1st billionth tonne of crude oil.
 The annual crude oil production by Tatneft reached 104 million tonnes in 1975.
 In 2019 Tatneft's annual production was 29,798 thousand tonnes or 212,252 thousand barrels.
+In 2022, the company's revenue amounted to 1.3 trillion rubles.